fabianf00/processintel/Contributing.md

 ---

-## Questions

-If something is unclear, open an issue or contact your supervisor.
-As this is an academic project, **asking questions is encouraged**.

----

 ## Extending the Project

 Guidelines for extending the project architecture (UI pages, views, algorithms, models, and data formats) are documented separately.

-Before implementing new features, contributors **must read and follow**:
+Before implementing new features, contributors **should read**:

 - [EXTENDING.md](docs/EXTENDING.md) - Architecture and extension guidelines

 All extensions are expected to follow the documented MVC structure and existing templates.

+---

+## Questions

+If something is unclear, open an issue or contact your supervisor.
+Do not hesitate to ask questions

 ---